harshawsharma/png-to-jpeg-conversion/README.md

 ## SAM template creates the following resources:

 - 1 Lambda Function
-- 1 IAM Role with 1 S3CRUD Managed Policy
+- 1 IAM Role with 2 Policies
 - 1 Lambda Trigger, that triggers the created lambda function whenever a .png file is uploaded using the PUTObject call

 ## High Level Flow